A complete online application

 TOEFL paper-based: 580 or TOEFL iBT (internet-based): 92

-IELTS: minimum overall score 6.5, with no part score (listening, reading, writing, speaking) under 5.5
+IELTS: minimum overall score 6.5, with no part (listening, reading, speaking) under 5.5 and writing no lower than 6.0

 CAE or CPE – Cambridge Certificate in Advanced English (CAE), C1 or Cambridge Proficiency in English (CPE), C2